 Back when I was drop-shipping, I began just spouting off random product facts in my product descriptions.

 These were boring and logical, because I had no grasp of sales.
-When I picked up Direct Response Marketing techniques, dialing in my sequences, asking for the sale, (surprise surprise) my sales started going way up, and quickly.
+When I picked up Direct Response Marketing and copywriting techniques, dialing in my sequences, asking for the sale, (surprise surprise) my sales started going way up, and quickly.

 You simply don’t have the budget to play with that these multi-billion dollar corporations do.
 You need action, you need results, and you need them fast.